-STATEMENT OF DIRECTORS' RESPONSIBILITIES IN RESPECT OF THE AUDITED FINANCIAL STATEMENTS
+STATEMENT OF DIRECTORS' RESPONSIBILITY IN RELATION TO THE FINANCIAL STATEMENTS

-In accordance with the Companies Act 2016 in Malaysia, the Directors of the Company are required to prepare financial statements for each financial year which shall give a true and fair view of the state of affairs of the Company and of the Group as at the end of the financial year and of their financial performance and cash flows for the year then ended.
+In accordance with the Companies Act 2016, the Board of the Directors ("the Board") is required to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Group and of the Company as at the end of the financial year and of their financial results and cash flows for the financial year then ended.

-The Directors are responsible to ensure that the Company and the Group keep proper accounting records to enable the Company to disclose, with reasonable accuracy and without any material misstatement in the financial statements, the financial position and the income statement of the Company and of the Group.
-The Directors are also responsible to ensure that the financial statements comply with the Companies Act 2016 in Malaysia, relevant accounting standards and ACE Market Listing Requirements of Bursa Malaysia Securities Berhad.
+The Board is responsible to ensure that the Group and the Company keep proper accounting records to enable the Company to disclose, with reasonable accuracy and without any material misstatement in the financial statements, the financial position and the income statement of the Group and of the Company.
+The Board is also responsible to ensure that the financial statements comply with the Companies Act 2016, relevant accounting standards and ACE Market Listing Requirements of Bursa Malaysia Securities Berhad.

-In preparing the financial statements for the financial period ended 31 March 2020, the Directors have:-
+In preparing the financial statements for the financial year ended 31 March 2021, the Board has:-

-- applied the appropriate and relevant accounting policies on a consistent basis, subject to any material departures which will be disclosed and explained in the financial statements; - made judgments and estimates that are reasonable and prudent; and - prepared the financial statements on the assumption that the Company and the Group will operate as a going concern.
+- applied the appropriate and relevant accounting policies on a consistent basis, subject to any material departures which will be disclosed and explained in the financial statements; - made judgments and estimates that are reasonable and prudent; and - prepared the financial statements on the assumption that the Group and the Company will operate as a going concern.

-The Directors have general responsibilities for taking such steps that are reasonably available to them to safeguard the assets of the Group, to prevent and detect fraud and other irregularities.
+The Board has general responsibilities for taking such steps that are reasonably available to them to safeguard the assets of the Group, to prevent and detect fraud and other irregularities.

-The Directors have provided the auditors with every opportunity to take all steps, undertake all inspections and seek all explanations they considered to be appropriate for the purpose of enabling them to give their audit report on the financial statements.
+The Board has provided the auditors with every opportunity to take all steps, undertake all inspections and seek all explanations they considered to be appropriate for the purpose of enabling them to give their audit report on the financial statements.

-This Statement is made in accordance with a resolution of the Board of Directors.
+This Statement is made in accordance with a resolution of the Board.